“Change brings opportunity.” —Nido Qubein

 10. Go to bed earlier.
 Changing just the first hour of your day changes the remaining 23.
 And the best way to change the first hour of your day is to get a good night’s sleep.
 So make a practice this year to move your bedtime up.
 You may just be surprised at how that small change will naturally benefit other areas of your life.

 11. Give to a charity.
-Pick a cause that you believe in strongly: poverty, education, animals, research, or the environment (just to name a few).
+Pick a cause that you believe in strongly: poverty, education, orphan care, animals, or the environment (just to name a few).
 And then, write a check.
 You’ll be glad you did.
 They’ll be glad you did.
 The cause they serve will be glad you did.
 And if you can spread that much joy by filling out a check, just imagine the joy you’ll spread if you volunteer your time and talents.

 Make no mistake.
 While I have intentionally tried to develop each of these habits in my life at some point in the past, I don’t intentionally practice each of them today (some still come more naturally than others).
 And my desire is not that these resolutions would be considered a 12-step secret to solving life.